This page is designed to answer the following questions:

 The Human Rights Act 1998 sets out several freedoms and liberties that all individuals can expect.

-For example, Article 14 is the right to freedom of association, including joining a trade union, so any attempts to prevent employees from unionising would breach this right.
+For example, Article 11 is the right to freedom of association, including joining a trade union, so any attempts to prevent employees from unionising would breach this right.
 Article 8 (the right to privacy) could be breached if employers intercept employee phone calls or emails.
-In addition, Article 14 prohibits discrimination.
+In addition, Article 14 prohibits discrimination in the enjoyment of all human rights and freedoms set out in the act.
+Further information about the Human Rights Act can be found on the Equality and Human Rights Commission’s website.

 Own policies and procedures